Cody Bellinger Player Props: Cubs vs. Marlins

 Cody Bellinger At The Plate

-- Bellinger is batting .297 with seven doubles, a triple, seven home runs and 11 walks.
+- Bellinger has eight doubles, a triple, seven home runs and 11 walks while hitting .296.

-- He ranks 31st in batting average, 51st in on base percentage, and 18th in slugging among qualified hitters in MLB.
+- Among qualifying hitters in MLB, his batting average ranks 31st, his on-base percentage ranks 48th, and he is 15th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.